sheatsley/datasets/README.md

 `python3 utils/handler.py`.
 While this code has been successful at handling a handful of unique datasets I have used, this is obviously research-level code;
 I am sure some instances will break.

+For CiFar10, download the python version [here](https://www.cs.toronto.edu/~kriz/cifar.html), unzip the file, and move the folder to this directory.